codeswirl/mac-setup-scripts/cheatsheet.md

 # Git CLI Cheatsheet (the commands you’ve been using)
 A practical list of Git + shell commands you’ve been asking about.

+## Use this for a Visual
+git log --oneline --graph --decorate --all

 ## Shell basics (macOS)
 ```bash
 ls                 # list files